bazelbuild/bazel-skylib/docs/unittest_doc.md

 writing a macro in your `.bzl` file to instantiate all targets, and calling that macro from your BUILD file so you only have to load one symbol.

-For the case where your unit tests do not take any (non-default) attributes -- i.e., if your unit tests do not test rules -- you can use this function to create the targets and wrap them in a single test_suite target.
-In your `.bzl` file, write:
+You can use this function to create the targets and wrap them in a single test_suite target.
+If a test rule requires no arguments, you can simply list it as an argument.
+If you wish to supply attributes explicitly, you can do so using `partial.make()`.
+For instance, in your `.bzl` file, you could write:

 ```
 def your_test_suite():